ea5gvk/m0glj-HBNet-GPS/README.md

-### This project has morphed into HBNet.
+# This GPS/APRS gateway project has morphed into HBNet.
 It is still under heavy development and not ready for production.
 You can see it [here](https://github.com/kf7eel/hblink3/tree/hbnet).
-The example/development server can be found at [https://demo.hbnet.xyz](https://demo.hbnet.xyz).
+This branch will be retired soon.

+---

 # GPS/Data Application